hpi-epic/BP2021/README.md

 ### 6.2.
 Webserver

-We provide a Django Webserver with a simple user interface to manage the docker container.
+We provide a Django Webserver with a simple user interface to manage the docker containers.
-To use the webserver you need to eiter have a `.env.txt` in `BP2021/webserver` or have the environment variables `SECRET_KEY` and `API_TOKEN` set.
+To use the webserver you need to either have a `.env.txt` in the `BP2021/webserver` directory or have the environment variables `SECRET_KEY` and `API_TOKEN` set.

 Here is an example for a `.env.txt`